 Colic Drops vs Gripe Water

-Its hard to chose between infant colic drops and gripe water, and it’s due to lack of research.
+It's hard to choose between infant colic drops and gripe water, and it’s due to a lack of research.
 However, colic drops may be the better option if the tummy is firm and the baby draws its legs toward its stomach in order to relieve gas.